ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

 <h3>3.
-Node.js is Not Single-Threaded - <a href="https://medium.com/@tkachenko.hello/node-js-is-not-single-threaded-1383594dbd17" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to find production memory leaks in Node.js applications? - <a href="https://medium.com/@amirilovic/how-to-find-production-memory-leaks-in-node-js-applications-a1b363b4884f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tkachenko Evgeny`**
+✍️ **posted by `Aleksandar Mirilovic`**

-<blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>
+<blockquote>After months of effort, I fixed a tricky Node.js memory leak.
+Learn the tools and steps that led to success! 🚀</blockquote>

 <h3>4.
-Analyze the Fire-&-Forget in NodeJs - <a href="https://medium.com/@onu.khatri/analyze-the-fire-forget-in-nodejs-7a60f78128ec" target="_blank" rel="noopener noreferrer">link</a></h3>
+Protecting Server and Database with Throttling in NestJS - <a href="https://medium.com/@scriptgalih/protecting-server-and-database-with-throttling-in-nestjs-272b7948f5ae" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anup Singh`**
+✍️ **posted by `Galih Setyawan`**

-<blockquote>Developers often enjoy using a fire-and-forget pattern or calling async functions without await.
-This allows them to easily move on to the…</blockquote>
+<blockquote>In the digital era, modern applications often face traffic spikes, whether from users or bots attempting to access the system continuously…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>